jackfroot30/nutrifit/README.md

 ## Usage
 An API key from [https://aistudio.google.com/app/api-keys](https://aistudio.google.com/app/apikey) is required for the working of the app.
 Store the API key in the format `API_KEY=<your api key>` in the same folder as the app.

-First, enter the src_1 directory using:
+First, enter the src directory using:
 ```
-cd src_1
+cd src
 ```
 Run the app using:
 ```